 There are basically four things that create economic moat for any business

 1. Economies of Scale

 Economies of scale in simple words means that as the output goes up, the capacity utilization goes up, the cost of operation goes down.
-Let’s understand this with an example lets say you have a 4 seater car whose mileage is 20 km/litre of diesel fuel.
-The cost of diesel is 60 Rs per litre.
+Let’s understand this with an example lets say you have a 4 seater car whose mileage is 20 km/liter of diesel fuel.
+The cost of diesel is 60 Rs per liter.
 If you utilize only 25% capacity of your car that is you travel alone.
 Your cost of travel will be 3 Rs per Kilometer.
 While if you utilize the 100% capacity of your car and travels with three more people then the cost will go down to 0.75 Rs per kilometer.

 Like your car has fixed a cost of operation which remains the same whether you travel alone or with 3 more passengers, companies business have fixed cost which remains the same.
-When the capacity is utilized to maximum level the overall cost of operation goes down and this results in increase in profitability.
+When the capacity is utilized to maximum level the overall cost of operation goes down and this results in an increase in profitability.
 This is called as economies of scale.

 There are two types of economies of scale

 Supply side economies of scale occur when the companies average cost per unit falls as the scale of output or the number of units is increased.
 The classic example of supply side economies of scale is Maruti.
 The development of the car is a costly thing.
 When many cars are produced the development costs get divided to many units and this results in an average cost per unit going down.
 Because of these economies of scale Maruti gets bargaining power over suppliers.
 They get lower prices from their suppliers because they buy in bulk quantity.